 My vision for astrology is to arrive at an ayanamsa that works best with all the known techniques from different cultures.
 Besides this, I would like to research more on the nodes, past-life, re-incarnation, and nakshatras.

-With respect to readings, I don’t believe in quantity but would like to give importance to quality of work.
+With respect to readings, I don’t believe in quantity but would like to give importance to the quality of work.
 My current focus is predominantly on researching new techniques of prediction and testing already documented techniques to qualify and quantify this great esoteric knowledge.
 Since all this takes place adjacent to my professional research career, there is very little time to do many readings.
-However, during a relaxed weekend I am able to handle 1-2 charts at best.
+However, during a relaxed weekend, I am able to handle 1-2 charts at best.
 Due to my busy professional work schedules, I am only available for online consultation.
 You will receive your reading as an mp3 file or document and all correspondence will be via email.